KarmaYama/cleansh/SECURITY.md

 ### 🧠 3.
 AI-Assisted Codebase (Full Transparency)

-**Concern:** The codebase of `cleansh` was developed in close collaboration with AI, raising questions about trust, correctness, and originality.
+**Concern:** The codebase of `CleanSH` was developed in close collaboration with AI, raising questions about trust, correctness, and originality.

 **Our Response:**

 * All code was generated **under direct supervision and review** by the project maintainer, who remains responsible for the logic, architecture, and decisions behind every component.
 * Every generated segment was **manually validated, tested, and iterated on** to ensure correctness, security, and maintainability.
-* `cleansh` is not a copy-paste artifact — it is an intentionally built CLI tool with test coverage, clear design principles, and continuous refinement.
+* `CleanSH` is not a copy-paste artifact — it is an intentionally built CLI tool with test coverage, clear design principles, and continuous refinement.
 * We believe that AI is a tool — not a substitute for ownership — and we stand by the quality and originality of the final product.

 ---

 ### 📁 4.
 File System & Clipboard Safety

-**Concern:** As a sanitization tool, users may expect `cleansh` to handle clipboard or file input/output securely.
+**Concern:** As a sanitization tool, users may expect `CleanSH` to handle clipboard or file input/output securely.

 **Our Response:**